Back to articles

 6. Terminal Exons: Terminal exons are exons located at the ends of a gene, either at the 5′ end (5′ terminal exons) or the 3′ end (3′ terminal exons).
 They are typically involved in the mRNA’s untranslated regions (UTRs) and may contain regulatory elements essential for mRNA stability, localization, or translation.

-The presence of alternative exons and alternative splicing significantly increases the diversity of protein isoforms generating from a single gene.
+The presence of alternative exons and alternative splicing significantly increases the diversity of protein isoforms produced from a single gene.

 Types of Introns